 Bodhichitta is another example of a principal awareness.
 It comprises a mental consciousness that is focused on our own individual not-yet-happening enlightenment as an imputation on the Buddha-nature factors that are themselves imputations on our mental continuum and which will enable our attainment of enlightenment.

 - Relative (or conventional) bodhichitta is aimed at our not-yet-happening Corpus of Forms (Rupakaya, Form Bodies)

-- Deepest bodhichitta is aimed at our not-yet-happening Deep Awareness Corpus Encompassing Everything (Jnana-dharmakaya, Wisdom Dharmakaya) and Corpus of Essential Nature (Svabahavakaya, Nature Body).
+- Deepest bodhichitta is aimed at our not-yet-happening Corpus of Deep Awareness Encompassing Everything (Jnana Dharmakaya, Wisdom Dharmakaya) and Corpus of Essential Nature (Svabahavakaya, Nature Body).

 Both aspects of bodhichitta are accompanied by the intention to attain that not-yet-happening enlightenment and to benefit all beings by means of that attainment.
 They are supported by the additional mental factors of love, compassion, and so on.

 The Buddha-nature factors include:

 - The abiding factor – the voidness (stong-nyid, Skt. shunyata, emptiness) of mental activity: mental activity is devoid of impossible ways of existing,